wlwl2/markdown-language-notes/README.md

 # markdown-language-notes

-Very helpful notes when using the markdown language on the Atom editor.
+Very helpful notes about using the markdown language on the Atom editor.
 Second level subheadings in this README.md are ordered by how often the feature/note is expected to be used.